Vilas Research Fellow & Professor of Law

 Professor Ghosh's publications include student-edited law reviews and peer-reviewed publications.
 He has published in Illinois Law Review, AIPLA Law Journal (peer reviewed publication of the American Intellectual Property Law Association); King's College Law Review (peer reviewed publication by King's College, London); Queen Mary's Journal of Intellectual Property (peer reviewed publication by Queen Mary's University, London); International Review of Law and Economics (peer reviewed); UC Davis Law Review; Harvard Journal of Law and Technology; Case Western Reserve Law Review; Tulane Law Review; University of Pennsylvania Journal of International Business Law; Florida Law Review; Berkeley Journal of Law and Technology; Columbia Journal of Asian Law; Journal of the Copyright Society of the USA; San Diego Law Review; and other leading law reviews.
 He has published books and book chapters with Thomson-West, Lexis-Nexis, and Cambridge University Press.
 He has given invited lectures and seminar presentations at Stanford Law School, Oxford Intellectual Property Centre, Oxford Center for Internet Law, University of Edinburgh Faculty of Law, University of Toronto Faculty of Law, National Law School of India University in Bangalore, NALSAR (Hyderabad), Boston University Law School, University of Dayton Law School, Emory Law School, Georgetown Law Center, University of Florida Law School, Yale Law School, Harvard Law School, University of St Thomas (Minneapolis) Law School, and other leading universities.

 Professor Ghosh's book "Identity and Invention" (focusing on human genome patenting and personalized medicine) was published by Cambridge University Press in 2012.
-Here are links to talks on the book at Yale Law School and at Harvard Law School:
+Here are links to talks on the book at Yale Law School, at Harvard Law School:, and at Stanford Law School

 He has been researching a second book project comparing copyright and patent law in colonial India with developments in ccopyright and patent law since Independence in 1947.
 The book project is being considered for publication by Oxford University Press.
 He is also completing an article on data commercialization and First Amendment in the United States after the Supreme Court's 2011 decision in IMS v Sorrell, published by Utah Law Review.
 In the past two years, he has completed and published articles or book chapters on the First Sale Doctrine in intellectual property law; the intellectual property protection of performances and processes with application to videogaming; the Economic Espionage Act of 1996 and its effect on the global mobility of labor; a comparison of covenants not to compete in the United States and Germany; intergenerational equity and intellectual property policy; and transactional intellectual property.